The Early Years, 1888 to the 1920s

 1992 - Hand and Upper Limb Centre opened

 St. Joseph's Hand and Upper Limb Centre was established, providing care to patients with conditions of the upper limb.
-It was the first Canadian centre to offer endoscopic surgery for carpal tunnel syndrome, which is done using a fibre optic camera inserted into the carpal tunnel through a very small incision.
+It was the first Canadian centre to offer endoscopic surgery for carpal tunnel syndrome.

 Part of the Regional Geriatric Program, the unit is for those elderly who, for no obvious reason, lose their ability to function or thrive.
 These patients are brought to the unit for assessment and short-term treatment.
 The team works closely with each patient and their family to determine what can be done to bolster the patient's independence and improve their quality of life.